 Basic immigration trainings for non-attorney professionals

 COIN's goals are not to provide direct service, but to facilitate and connect existing organizations that work with immigrant and refugee communities.
-We facilitate training of counselors, attorneys, and others so they are able to recognize how immigration law issues connect when advising and counseling clients.
-Therapy and advice is adjusted in light of those issues and referrals are to immigration attorneys or other professionals with more familiarity with particular issues necessary to protect the rights of clients.
+We organize trainings for counselors, attorneys, and others so they are able to recognize how immigration law issues connect when advising and counseling clients.
 Outreach efforts and other referrals are made for our immigrant neighbors in order to educate and inform them about immigration law and pertinent legal rights and responsibilities.
 Referrals are made to social service providers as applicable.